Sgiath Chùil

-Sgiath Chùil is a mountain situated in the southern highlands of Scotland.
+Sgiath Chùil is a mountain in the southern highlands of Scotland.
 It stands within Loch Lomond and the Trossachs National Park, on its northern border.
 It is about 11 km west of Killin.

 Description

 Sgiath Chùil qualifies as a Munro, at a height of 921 m, and with prominence of 312 m, as a Marilyn.
 In Sir Hugh Munro's original list of peaks in Scotland with a height over 3000 ft that was published in the Scottish Mountaineering Club Journal in September 1891, Sgiath Chùil was listed as a top, with Meall a' Churain listed as the mountain and higher point.
 This error was corrected when the first revision of the list was published in 1921.